faseeh1234/Language_classficiation_project/README.md

 # Language_classficiation_MFCC
-### Machine Learning (CS 535) - Fall 2021 - Lahore University of Management Sciences.
-Senior Year project.
+### Machine Learning (CS 535) - 2021 - In Collaboration with Lahore University of Management Sciences

 # Classifying audio files into their approriate language using MFCC